solarslurpi/GrowBuddies/docs/mistbuddy.md

 Mister Water Level
 :::
+#### Tasmotized Plugs
+MistBuddy sends mqtt messages to the mister and fan plugs.
+The plugs run Tasmota which handles all the mqtt messages.
+Two [Sonoff [S31 plugs](https://amzn.to/3xnPWYc) need to be [flashed with Tasmota](flash_tasmota).

 ## Software {material-regular}`terminal;1em;sd-text-success`
 The core component of the MistBuddy software is the [PID controller](https://en.wikipedia.org/wiki/PID_controller).
 MistBuddy implements a modified version of [simple-pid](https://github.com/m-lundberg/simple-pid).
 Thanks to the initial work of [Brett Beauregard and his Arduino PID controller as well as documentation](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/).
 The modification uses the time between mqtt messages as the (fairly) consistent sampling time instead of the system clock.